 Working with natural materials like wood, stone or brick is what we do best.
 It is good to know that your kitchen and furniture, handcrafted from timber, are helping to offset global carbon dioxide emissions.
 Even in their repurposed form as timber for kitchens and furniture, trees store their carbon, rather than releasing it as harmful carbon dioxide into the atmosphere.

-When you choose a handmade bespoke designed Griggs & Mackay kitchen made from sustainably grown oak, your home not only looks modern and stylish, but also minimises the impact your home has on the environment.
+When you choose a handmade bespoke designed Griggs & Mackay kitchen made from sustainably grown oak, your home not only looks modern and stylish, but also minimises your home’s carbon carbon footprint.

 If you are designing your new space with sustainability and eco-friendly practices in mind, we like odourless, water-based paint from Little Greene which boasts the industry’s lowest levels of harmful unstable chemicals.
 Another little gem is The Paint and Paper Library whose paints also exceed industry standards for eco-friendly composition.
 Wallpaper ranges from both Little Greene and the Paint and Paper Library are produced from trees from certified sustainable forests.